TRADE 7013 - Research Project in International Trade

 Four workshops are scheduled at the beginning of the course.
 The first three are primarily aimed to introduce students to the course, the research process, the writing and presenting of the research proposal and to enhance general research and analytical skills as well as to improve critical thinking.
 Students will then be asked to present their research proposal in the fourth workshop to staff from llT and other interested researchers.
 The fifth workshop will be held at the end of the term in which students will be asked to present their research findings to their peers and academic staff of llT, the Faculty and other interested researchers.

 Throughout the course, students are required to meet with their supervisor(s) and course coordinator on a regular basis to ensure a successful completion of the research project

 The full timetable of all activities for this course can be accessed from Course Planner.

-On successful completion of this course, students will be able to:1.
+Course Learning Outcomes1.
 Apply their understanding of the research process from initiation, design, implementation to completion, and including the appropriate use of primary and secondary resources, and their deep understanding in one’s chosen area of focus/research to the design of a research project.

 2. Develop and articulate a trade and development related problem/issue into a research topic suited to the task of writing a dissertation.

 3. Produce and present a research proposal and dissertation.